 In the United States, PPP participants should remember that reductions in headcount or wages may result in forgivable expenses being reduced and should carefully assess the relevant figures early and often.
 Recipients of PPP loan funds should also carefully evaluate the proper use of loan proceeds in order to avoid scrutiny and achieve maximum forgiveness.
 Those seeking to engage in strategic efforts such as accelerating bonuses or employee benefits should be cautious given that additional Treasury guidance has been forthcoming on an almost daily basis with no clear end in sight.

-Please contact Will, Perry, or your HSB attorney with any questions or comments.
+Please contact Will or your HSB attorney with any questions or comments.

 For additional resources on COVID-19, please access HSB’s resource page.